fkirc/skip-duplicate-actions/README.md

             backend:
               paths:
                 - 'backend/**/*'
-              ### You can also control the backtracking behavior
-              # Can be a boolean or number (default: true)
-              # 5 means to stop after having traced back 5 commits
-              # backtracking: 5
-          # Can be mixed with the "global" paths_ignore/paths options, e.g.
+          # Can be mixed with the "global" 'paths_ignore' / 'paths' options, for example:
           # paths_ignore: '["**/README.md"]'

   frontend:
     needs: pre_job
-    # If 'skip-duplicate-actions' terminates before the paths checks are performed (e.g., when a successful duplicate run has
+    # If 'skip-duplicate-actions' terminates before the paths checks are performed (for example, when a successful duplicate run has
-    # been found) paths_result output returns an empty object ({}).
+    # been found) 'paths_result' outputs an empty object ('{}').
 This can be easily intercepted in the if condition of a job
-    # by checking the result of the "global" should_skip output first.
+    # by checking the result of the "global" 'should_skip' output first.
     if: needs.pre_job.outputs.should_skip != 'true' || !fromJSON(needs.pre_job.outputs.paths_result).frontend.should_skip
     ...